Employee & Student Expense Reimbursements

 Lewis & Clark is delighted to offer students and employees the opportunity to have their reimbursements delivered via electronic payment

 Employees and students may spend their own funds for college related purchases and submit a request for reimbursement.
 The request is submitted to Accounts Payable on a Check Request form.
 Payments are made by check or electronically by direct deposit.
 Reimbursements under $50.00 can be paid in cash at Student and Departmental Account Services.

-The budget officer or other designated signer must sign the form to authorize the payment.
+The Check Request form must be signed by a person with budgetary authority who is in a supervisory capacity to the payee.
 If the payee is the budget officer, the appropriate Dean or Vice President must sign the form.
 A request for reimbursement must be submitted within 60 days of the employee incurring the expense.

 Receipts are required for all expenses over the amount of $25.00.
 Original itemized receipts showing what was purchased and that payment was made must be attached.
 If the receipt does not show that the amount was paid in full, proof of payment must also be attached. (such as a credit card slip or statement).

 A complete description of why the expenditure was a business expense is required.
 The description of the business purpose should clearly spell out the benefit to Lewis and Clark College resulting from your expenditure.
 “Snacks” is not a business purpose.
 “Snacks for hall study break” is a business purpose.